-National Environmental Monitoring in Sweden in the "Air" programme and sub-programme "A Protective Ozone Layer" (the thickness of the ozon layer).
+National Environmental Monitoring in Sweden in the "Air" programme.
 The objective of the project is to follow climate-changing gases and particles and which effects they could have on the climate of earth.
 To understand and assess the human effect on the climate, regionally and globally, the atmospheric aerosols and greenhouse gases are monitored.
 The project aims follow: (i) detecting long-term trends in the carbon dioxide level, as well as trends in the amount or composition of aerosols in the background atmosphere; (ii) provide a basis to study the processes that control the aerosol life cycle from their formation through aging and transformation, until being removed from the atmosphere; (iii) provide a basis to study the processes (sources, sinks, and transport pathways) that control the level of carbon dioxide in the atmosphere; (iv) contribute to the global network of stations that perform continous measurements of atmospheric particles and trace gases to determine their effect on the earths radiation balance and interaction with clouds and climate.

 Stockholm University (SU), Department of Environmental Science and Analytical Chemsitry (ACES), 106 91 Stockholm, Sweden.

 Peter Tunved (SU, ACES), Phone: +4610-6747291, E-mail: email@example.com

 Tove Lundeberg (AMAP representative) Swedish Environmental Protection Agency S-106 48 Stockholm, Sweden, Phone: +46106981611, E-mail: firstname.lastname@example.org

 CO2, CO, CO4, particle concentration, light dispersion, particle size distribution, light absorption, and light scattering.
 In addition flask samples are analyzed for: CO2-13, H2, N2O, SF6 and O-18 in CO2.